jahoneyman/2ndminiproject/README.md

-# 2ndminiproject
+# Second Mini Project
+by John A. Honeyman
-CMSC 197 - Second Miniproject
+CMSC 197
+January 12, 2022